sonic-net/SONiC/doc/warm-reboot/multi-asic-warmboot.md

 **2. Approach to control the warm restart lifecycle with multiple instances**

-There needs to be a process or a script to watch the state of an "asic_instance" group of services.
+There needs to be a new process or a script to watch the state of an "asic_instance" group of services.

   1. Introduce a new process named "warmBootd" running in the linux host.
-    - It monitors the WARM_RESTART_TABLE which we introduced above on the state of an asic_instance, when an action is initiated.
+    - It monitors the WARM_RESTART_TABLE, introduced above on the state of an asic_instance.

-    - It proceeds to the next state only of the state in WARM_RESTART_TABLE for all asic_instances is advanced to the next state.
+  2. Enhance the warm-reboot script to spawn multiple python threads to work on asic's in parallel
-    - In case of error in any of the asic_instance, try again ? or do a cold reboot ? can we revert back to the original state here ?
+    - add the state check and wait loop at various points so that the warm-reboot lifecycle is followed.

-  2. Enhance the warm-reboot script to add the state check and wait loop at various points so that the services will be cleaned stopped.
+**3 Warm-boot sequence and Failure scenario**

-**2. Save the Redis DB in each ASIC instance**
+**4. Save the Redis DB in each ASIC instance**

 TODO

-**3. Save the SAI states in each ASIC instance**
+**5. Save the SAI states in each ASIC instance**

 TODO